Adhvait2000/techy/README.md

 This app is designed to allow job seekers (like myself), especially those in the tech fields, to discover a wide range of job opportunities.

 Functionalities:
-1. Users can explore job listings for full-time, part-time, and contract positions tailored to their preferences.
+1. Users can explore job listings for full-time, part-time, and internship positions tailored to their preferences.
 2. Provides user-friendly interface for searching where they can browse through various listings.
 3. Users can access crucial job information including:
     - Qualifications required for applying